Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Results and Discussion

 \paragraph{Correlation Coefficients in the 4-Qubit Case}

-Figure \ref{fig:Correlations_4_Classes} presents, for all problem classes considered and presented in \ref{subsec:circuits_and_hamiltonians} the results of the computation of all correlation coefficients as detailed in Section \ref{subsec:corr_analysis}, for circuits of 4 and 8 qubits respectively.
+Figure~\ref{fig:Correlations_4_Classes} presents, for all problem classes considered and presented in Section~\ref{subsec:circuits_and_hamiltonians}, the results of the computation of the Spearman correlation coefficient as detailed in Section~\ref{subsec:corr_analysis}, for circuits of 4 qubits.
 Note that the Heisenberg XXZ class was further split into two subclasses, one for instances where the solution is a basis state, and the other for instances where the solution is a superposition state.

 It is important to recall that all coefficients were computed between the expressibility metrics, where low values indicate good expressibility, and average normalized approximation ratio, where high values indicate a high accuracy.
-Therefore, any negative value of the coefficient suggests a monotonically decreasing (Spearman, Kendall Tau) or linearly decreasing (Pearson) relationship between the expressibility metric considered and accuracy in the VQE protocol.
+Therefore, any negative value of the coefficient suggests a monotonically decreasing (Spearman, Kendall Tau) or linearly decreasing (Pearson) relationship between the expressibility metric considered and accuracy in the VQE algorithm.
 In this case, lower values of the metric (better expressibility) correlate with a higher normalized approximation ratio (better accuracy).
 Conversely, positive correlation coefficients suggest the opposite: less expressive circuits will result in higher solution accuracy.

-As observed, different problem classes exhibit varying levels of correlation between expressibility and accuracy.
-For the 4-qubits case (Figure \ref{fig:Correlations_4_Classes}), we observe relatively low Pearson correlation coefficient values for the MinVertex, Heisenberg Basis State, Ising, and Adiabatic classes, which suggests a weak linear correlation for these classes of problems.
-The MaxCut, MinVertex, and Random Diagonal classes exhibit moderately negative Pearson correlation coefficients, suggesting the possible presence of a mild negative linear correlation between the considered quantities.
-Furthermore, the Heisenberg Superposition State and Random Non-Diagonal classes show stronger negative correlations, with coefficients as low as $-0.7$, providing evidence of a stronger decreasing linear relationship between the variables under consideration.